SAW Teaching

 What’s included?

-• Administrative support for the development of workshops (including website hosting, sales processing, marketing, social media).
+• Administrative support for the development of workshops (including website hosting, sales processing, marketing, and social media).

-• Publication opportunities (in the format of a 12-16 page printed zine with cost of printing covered by SAW - zine example ‘The Creators Guide to Comics Devices’ by 2023 Fellow, Reimena Yee featured below [available for purchase on the SAW shop and full free catalogue available at comicsdevices.com] - or release through our online webcomic portal seesawcomics.org).
+• Publication opportunities (in the format of a 12-16 page printed zine with cost of printing covered by SAW or release through our online webcomic portal seesawcomics.org).
+An example zine, ‘The Creators Guide to Comics Devices’ by 2023 Fellow Reimena Yee, is featured below.
+It is also available for purchase on the SAW shop and as a full free catalogue at comicsdevices.com.

 • Tabling opportunities at SAW table at major alternative comics conventions in the United States (we regularly attend MoCCA, SPX, CAKE, MICE, and Short Run).